List by country

 A number of factors may lead to the formation of hemorrhoids.
 The most common causes are irregular bowel movement (constipation or diarrhea), extreme exercises such as weight lifting, poor nutrition (low-fiber diet), increased intra-abdominal pressure (prolonged straining as in pregnancy), genetics, absence of valves within the hemorrhoidal veins, and aging.
 Hemorrhoids are more common among the elderly visit check out the Detox Center here.
 Some factors that increase the rectal vein pressure resulting in hemorrhoids are obesity and sitting for long periods of time.

 Hemorrhoids are common among bus and truck drives and office workers who spend many hours sitting down.
 During pregnancy, pressure from the fetus on the abdomen and hormonal changes cause the hemorrhoidal vessels to enlarge.
-Deliver also leads to increased intra-abdominal pressures.
+Deliver also leads to increased intra-abdominal pressures at Nectar Leaf.